How to Cut Watermelon

 Step 3: Trim the Flesh

 After you remove the skin, trim and discard any remaining white spots so that all you see is pink watermelon flesh.
-This is also a good opportunity to wipe down your cutting board, so that it's nice and dry before you move on to the next step.
+This is also a good opportunity to wipe down your cutting board.
+You want it to be dry before you move on to the next step.

 Step 4: Cut Lengthwise into Boards